CleverRaven/Cataclysm-DDA/doc/SCRIPT_EFFECTS.md

 `start_trade` | Opens the trade screen and allows trading with the NPC.
 `give_equipment` | Allows your character to select items from the NPC's inventory and transfer them to your inventory.
 `npc_gets_item` | Allows your character to select an item from your character's inventory and transfer it to the NPC's inventory.
 The NPC will not accept it if they do not have space or weight to carry it, and will set a reason that can be referenced in a future dynamic line with `"use_reason"`.
-`npc_gets_item_to_use` | Allow your character to select an item from your character's inventory and transfer it to the NPC's inventory.
-The NPC will attempt to wield it and will not accept it if it is too heavy or is an inferior weapon to what they are currently using, and will set a reason that can be referenced in a future dynamic line with `"use_reason"`.
 `u_spawn_item: item_string`, (*optional* `count: count_num`, *optional* `container: container_string`) | Your character gains the item or `count_num` copies of the item, contained in container if specified.
 If used in an NPC conversation the items are said to be given by the NPC.
 `u_buy_item: item_string`, (`cost: cost_num`, *optional* `count: count_num`, *optional* `container: container_string`, *optional* `true_eocs: eocs_array`, *optional* `false_eocs: eocs_array`) | The NPC will sell your character the item or `count_num` copies of the item, contained in `container`, and will subtract `cost_num` from `op_of_u.owed`.
 If the `op_o_u.owed` is less than `cost_num`, the trade window will open and the player will have to trade to make up the difference; the NPC will not give the player the item unless `cost_num` is satisfied.
 `u_sell_item: item_string`, (*optional* `cost: cost_num`, *optional* `count: count_num`, *optional* `true_eocs: eocs_array`, *optional* `false_eocs: eocs_array`) | Your character will give the NPC the item or `count_num` copies of the item, and will add `cost_num` to the NPC's `op_of_u.owed` if specified.<br/>If cost isn't present, the your character gives the NPC the item at no charge.<br/>This effect will fail if you do not have at least `count_num` copies of the item, so it should be checked with.
 If the item is sold, then all of the effect_on_conditions in `true_eocs` are run, otherwise all the effect_on_conditions in `false_eocs` are run.